francoabaroa/openai_realtime_ex/README.md

 * Client-side API key management for easy testing and demonstration
 * Option to easily remove stored API key for security

+## Configuration

+This demo allows you to set your OpenAI API key directly in the browser.
+Here's what you need to know:

+* The API key is stored locally in your browser using localStorage.
+* The API key is stored in plain text and is not encrypted.
+* The API key never leaves your browser or gets sent to our server.
+* You can review the open-source code to verify the handling of the API key.

 ## How It Works

 This application demonstrates real-time interaction between a user and the OpenAI Realtime API using Elixir and Phoenix.
 Below is a breakdown of how the frontend and backend components work together: